-When these multiple attempts are taken into consideration, some people end up spending thousands of dollars pursuing weight loss, often without any long-term success.
+When these multiple attempts are taken into consideration, some people end up spending thousands of dollars pursuing weight loss, often without long-term success.

-Bottom Line: The diet industry generates billions of dollars every year and is expected to continue to grow in response to people's desire to lose weight.
+Summary The diet industry generates billions of dollars every year and is expected to continue to grow in response to people's desire to lose weight.

-In one study, three years after participants concluded a weight loss program, only 12% had kept off at least 75% of the weight they'd lost, while 40% had gained back more weight than they had originally lost (
+In one study, 3 years after participants concluded a weight loss program, only 12% had kept off at least 75% of the weight they'd lost, while 40% had gained back more weight than they had originally lost (

-Yet another study found that only 19% of people were able to maintain a 10% weight loss for 5 years (
+Yet, another study found that only 19% of people were able to maintain a 10% weight loss for 5 years (

 It also appears that weight regain occurs regardless of the type of diet used for weight loss, although some diets are linked to less regain than others.

-For instance, in a study comparing three diets, people who followed a diet high in monounsaturated fat regained less weight than those who followed a low-fat or control diet (
+For instance, in a study comparing three diets, people who followed a diet high in monounsaturated fat regained less weight than those who followed a low fat or control diet (

-Bottom Line: Although a small percentage of people manage to lose weight and keep it off, most people regain all or a portion of the weight they lost, and some gain back even more.
+Summary Although a small percentage of people manage to lose weight and keep it off, most people regain all or a portion of the weight they lost, and some gain back even more.

-Studies suggest that, rather than achieving weight loss, most people who frequently diet end up gaining weight in the long term.
+Studies suggest that rather than achieving weight loss, most people who frequently diet end up gaining weight in the long term.

-The body boosts its production of these hunger-inducing hormones when it senses it has lost fat and muscle (
+Your body boosts its production of these hunger-inducing hormones when it senses it has lost fat and muscle (

-Many women first go on a diet in their early teen or pre-teen years.
+Many women first go on a diet in their early teen or preteen years.

 Fortunately, there are some alternatives to dieting that give you a better chance of avoiding or reversing weight gain.